YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -timeout=<timeout in seconds>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Specifies the time (in seconds) that the shutdown command should wait before signaling the Source Server to shut down.
-If you do not specify -timeout, the default timeout period is 120 seconds.
-If you specify -timeout=0 , shutdown occurs immediately.
+If you do not specify -timeout, the default timeout period is 30 seconds.
+If you specify -timeout=0 , shutdown is signaled immediately.

 ^^^^^^^^^^^^
 -zerobacklog